 - AuthorLaura Martin-Read

 It is not uncommon for a divorcing couple to have some property in another country, whether this is a holiday home in the sun or the alps, a property in your country of birth, or an investment in commercial property or assets abroad.

-‘The term property in this context can cover houses, land or financial assets such as bank accounts or shareholdings in a business,’ explains Laura Martin-Read, Senior Associate at Nottingham Family Law.
+‘The term property in this context can cover houses, land or financial assets such as bank accounts or shareholdings in a business,’ explains Laura Martin-Read, Senior Associate at Milton Keynes Family Law.
 ‘You or your spouse may hold this property jointly, or one or other of you may hold it in your sole name.
 Either way during divorce the full detail of assets abroad must be disclosed.’

 Valuation of foreign assets

 From a part share in a vineyard to your own Caribbean island, any assets abroad will be considered in a divorce settlement much the same as any other asset.
 The value will need to be ascertained, and how this is achieved will depend on the nature of the asset.

 It is relatively straightforward for a bank or investment account, as a copy of the account statements for the past year will usually be sufficient.

 For a house, building or land then it will be necessary to obtain a valuation from a suitably qualified expert in that country.
 It is wise to try and agree with your spouse one independent valuer that you will both use, as this will save any costly disputes between foreign valuers over the true worth of the asset.

 If it is a foreign business, then it might be necessary to instruct an accountant.
 Again, agreeing who to use in advance with your spouse is usually sensible and cost effective.
 We can guide you in relation to an appropriate independent expert.